Riverscapes/PBR/workshops/2024/Federal Series/sisters.md

 #### Classroom Instruction - Day 1 | July 23, 2024

 - Day 1 - **Introduction to Low-Tech Process-Based Restoration** - 1PM to 5 PM with evening dinner starting at 6:30.
-This Introduction to LTPBR is intended for participants who are not enrolled in the [Level 2]({{sitebaseurl}}/workshops/2024/federal_series) LTPBR series.
+This section is intended as an introduction to LTPBR for workshop participants who did not take the [Level 2]({{sitebaseurl}}/workshops/2024/federal_series) LTPBR course in the Spring.
+If you did attend the Level 2 course, you are welcome to join for the classroom portion Day 1, but it is not required.

-Days 1 will be held at the Best Western Ponderosa Lodge
+Day 1 will be held at the Best Western Ponderosa Lodge

 <div class="responsive-embed">